Skip to main content

 Captiva Island

 Captiva's narrow geography creates unique microclimates with higher wind exposure.
-Our hurricane-rated pergolas are engineered to withstand Gulf storms while providing shade during intense subtropical sun.
-Perfect for the island's resort-style homes.
+We plan louvered pergolas around coastal wind documentation, salt air, and intense subtropical sun for the island's resort-style homes.

 Wulfert & The Dunes